- CHOROIDEREMIA RESEARCH FOUNDATION HOLDS 2019 INTERNATIONAL CHOROIDEREMIA SYMPOSIUM June 14, 2019

 About the Choroideremia Research Foundation

-4DMT is focused on the discovery and development of targeted and proprietary AAV gene therapy vectors and therapeutic products.
-Our robust discovery platform, termed Therapeutic Vector Evolution, empowers us to create customized gene delivery vehicles to deliver genes to any tissue or organ in the body, by optimal clinical routes of administration and with evasion of pre-existing antibodies.
-These proprietary and targeted products allow us to treat both rare genetic diseases and complex large market diseases.
-4D is creating a diverse and deep product pipeline through partnerships, while progressing internal 4D products toward clinical trials in parallel.
-4D partners include: Pfizer (PFE), Roche (SIX: ROG; OTCQX: RHHBY), uniQure (QURE), AGTC and Benitec.
+4DMT is focused on the discovery and development of targeted and proprietary AAV gene therapy products for use in patients with severe genetic diseases with high unmet medical need.
+Our robust discovery platform, termed Therapeutic Vector Evolution, empowers us to create customized gene delivery vehicles to deliver genes specifically to any tissue or organ in the body, by optimal clinical routes of administration, at manageable doses and with resistance to pre-existing antibodies.
+These proprietary and targeted products may be developed to treat both rare genetic diseases and large market complex diseases.
+4DMT is creating a diverse and deep product pipeline through its own internal 4D products, as well as through partnered programs.

 About 4DMT’s Therapeutic Vector Evolution

-Current clinical stage gene therapy products are based on AAV (Adeno-Associated Virus) vectors that are generally “wild-type” or primitive vectors, meaning they were found in nature as laboratory contaminants or as monkey infections.
-These first-generation AAV vectors, while generally safe and well-tolerated in patients, do not have optimized delivery properties and often require aggressive and/or invasive dosing to attempt the desired transduction of target cells.
-4DMT is advancing the field of AAV vector technology by deploying principles of evolution and selection to create vectors that efficiently and selectively target the desired cells within the diseased human organ via clinically optimal routes of administration.
-Our Therapeutic Vector Evolution platform deploys approximately 100 million unique AAV variants from proprietary 4DMT AAV libraries with unmatched diversity.
-4DMT then applies proprietary methods to identify lead vectors that are highly optimized for a specific target cell and organ, route of therapeutic administration, and capacity to evade pre-existing antibodies in patients.
-The result is a customized, novel, and proprietary pharmaceutical-grade vector uniquely designed for therapeutic gene delivery in humans.
+Gene therapy has shown promise for the treatment of rare diseases, yet current clinical stage gene therapy products are not targeted and are generally based on one of a few AAV vectors that are “naturally-occurring” or “wild-type”, meaning they were found in nature (e.g. as laboratory contaminants or as monkey infections).
+These first-generation AAV vectors, while generally safe and well-tolerated in patients, do not have targeted or optimized delivery properties and often require aggressive and/or invasive injection at high doses to attempt the desired transduction of target cells in the body.
+4DMT is advancing the field of AAV vector technology by deploying principles of evolution and natural selection to create vectors that efficiently and selectively target the desired cells within the diseased human organ via clinically optimal routes of administration, at manageable doses and with resistance to pre-existing antibodies in the population.
+Our Therapeutic Vector Evolution platform deploys an estimated 100 million unique AAV variants with extensive diversity, from over 35 unique and proprietary 4DMT AAV vector libraries.
+After defining the Target Product Profile, and the associated Target Vector Profile, 4DMT then applies proprietary methods to identify lead vectors for the specific Target Vector Profile from within our AAV libraries.
+The result is a customized, novel, and proprietary pharmaceutical-grade product uniquely designed for targeted therapeutic gene delivery and efficacy in humans.

 - Spark Announces Phase 3 Data for LCA Trial October 5, 2015